-For Share Class U, the other costs are based on the actual expenses incurred by the share class.
-Due to the relatively minor size of these costs, they are not separately quantified in the prospectus.
-For these reasons, a comparative overview with the cost levels specified in the prospectus is not included in this annual report.
+For Share Class I, the other costs are based on the actual expenses charged to the share class.
+Due to the relatively small size of these costs, they are not quantified separately in the prospectus.
+For this reason, a comparative overview with the cost level indicated in the prospectus is not included in this annual report.